ignetic/Thumber/README.md

 __Creates image thumbnails from PDF files.__

-Thumber generates a thumbnail for your PDFs.
+Thumber generates thumbnails from your PDFs.
 You can call it using a single tag in your template.

 ### Requirements:
  - This plugin requires [ImageMagick](http://www.imagemagick.org/) and [Ghostscript](http://www.ghostscript.com/) to be installed